svijaykoushik/blog/_drafts/making-colours-harmonious.markdown

  <blockquote>
  the degree to which a stimulus can be described as similar to or different from stimuli that are described as red, green, blue, and yellow
  </blockquote>
  In other words, hue is how we identify colours in terms of red, blue, green and yellow.
-For example, we identify Rose, Hibiscus, Apple and tulip as red even though they don’t exactly have the same colour.  and we identify the turquoise gem as greenish-blue colour not green or blue because it appears as a mix of both.
-This hilarious meme from imgur gives a clear picture ;) of how we perceive hues.
+For example, we identify Rose, Hibiscus, Apple and tulip as red even though they don’t exactly have the same colour.
+And we identify the turquoise gem as greenish-blue colour not green or blue because it appears as a mix of both.
+This hilarious meme from <a href="https://imgur.com/gallery/DxkYG3s">imgur</a> gives a clear picture ;) of how we perceive hues.
  <img src="{{site.baseurl}}/img/2019_03_03/hue_perception.jpg" alt="Perception of hues"  width="500" height="500"/>
  <span class="caption text-muted">How people perceive hues</span><br/>
  In HSV model, colours of each hue are arranged in a radial fasion and represented as degrees from 0° to 360°.
 Where Red has a hue value of 0 ° and going counter clockwise at 120° we have green and further at 240° we have blue.
 Going further we reach Red at 0°.